LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

 \subsection{Recent German history 2009-2025}

-Between 2009-2015, migration into Germany increased from just under 800,000 people per year to over 2 mio.\ people per year \citep{gessler2023politicization} in the context of the war in Syria.
-The peak in migration in 2015 has since been associated with the label \enquote{migration crisis} \citep{gessler2023politicization, frohlich2025migration}.
+Between 2009 and 2015, annual migration to Germany rose from just under 800,000 to more than 2 million people, peaking in 2015 in the context of the Syrian war \citep{gessler2023politicization}.
+This period has since been associated with the label \enquote{migration crisis} \citep{gessler2023politicization, frohlich2025migration}.
 Since then, the right-wing AfD has made electoral gains and entered the German federal parliament in 2017.
-Another spike in migration occurred in 2022 due to the Russian invasion of Ukraine \citep{bamf2025}.
-Alongside these historical events in the last four parliamentary periods (2009-2025), substantial shifts in solidarity occurred.
+Another wave of migration followed the 2022 Russian invasion of Ukraine \citep{bamf2025}.
+Alongside these events in the last four parliamentary periods (2009-2025), substantial shifts in solidarity occurred.